-The Group has indirect interests in a diversified pool of unlisted investments ("Portfolio Companies") by investing into Fund Limited Partnerships ("Funds") managed by Ethos Private Equity (Pty) Limited ("Ethos").
+The Group has indirect interests in a diversified pool We assessed the valuation methodologies to ensure of unlisted investments ("Portfolio Companies") by that they are appropriately applied in terms of IFRS 13 investing into Fund Limited Partnerships ("Funds") managed by Ethos Private Equity (Pty) Limited ("Ethos").
 The Group also has Co-Investments in certain of the Portfolio Companies alongside the Funds.